The print version of the International Edition of Writing With the DSM-V is available from Amazon for USD9.99.

-This book, fifth in VJM Publishing’s Writing With Psychology series and due for release in the summer of 2018/19, details how to write engaging characters who have mental illnesses listed in the Diagnostic and Statistic Manual of Mental Disorders.
+This book, fifth in VJM Publishing’s Writing With Psychology series and released in the Summer of 2018, details how to write engaging characters who have mental illnesses listed in the Diagnostic and Statistic Manual of Mental Disorders.

-There are several reasons why the subject of mental illness and disorder is of interest to a reader.
+There are three major reasons why the subject of mental illness and mental disorder is of particular interest to an author of creative fiction.

 1. Borderline Personality Disorder